 - For all human resource needs to better manage the team including vacation requests, sick leave, updating contact information, emergency contact lists, manager forms and materials, etc.

 The list of features above makes the life of a retail manager so much easier, and you’re thinking that this sounds super expensive.
 No way you can get all of this without breaking the bank, right?
 NOPE.
 Not even close.
-The Connecteam retail app offers affordable pricing plans that start at just $39/month!
-Or, you can use the free plan to see if the app is right fit for you.
+The Connecteam retail app offers affordable pricing plans that start at just $29/month!
 As far as a top retail manager skill is concerned, implementing technology is a no-brainer.

 Scale Your Retail Business & Engage Your Team

 A top retail manager skill is creating an environment where employees feel comfortable to voice their opinions, concerns, recommendations, and more so they can also help make the business better.
 It’s a win-win.

 Your employees have boots on the ground so they’re exposed to all customer complaints, compliments, and concerns.
 They may have some ideas up their sleeve that you as a manager never thought out.
 Creating a space for them to share these ideas also helps them feel motivated and empowered because they are sharing ideas that make them a part of the company’s success.
 Just make sure you ask for feedback on a regular basis, this isn’t a one-time task to check off.

 If you’re interested in additional tips to engage and motivate your retail team, check out the guide we created here.

 Become A Mentor

 Some of your employees may want to pursue a long-term career in retail so make sure you’re taking the time to guide them through this process.
 The best retail store managers can spot employees who will make great leaders and take them under their wing.